 Licensing does not permit alpha/beta software, demo-ware, trial-ware or shareware applications.
 Free software is subject to its licensing terms.
 Proof of licensing and supporting documentation is required for all software and must match the number of computers intending to run the software concurrently and must accompany the Software Installation Form.
 No software will be installed that violates the software’s license terms.
 No software will be installed that is out of support by the vendor/author.

 To ensure availability at the start of a semester, the Software Installation Request Form and accompanying software must be given to SCS according to the published deadlines.

-Software Installation Request Forms (SIRF) and the software to be installed for a course in a Student Computing Services (SCS) lab or Technology Enhanced Classroom (TEC) must be turned in according to these dates in order to be available for the beginning of the upcoming semester.
+Software Installation Request Forms (SIRF) and the software to be installed for a course in a SCS lab or TEC must be turned in according to these dates in order to be available for the beginning of the upcoming semester.